Lois Griffin: Voice

 Alex Borstein is the voice of Lois Griffin.

 Lois Griffin is voiced by producer and staff writer Alex Borstein who also voices recurring characters such as Asian reporter Tricia Takanawa, Loretta Brown and Lois' mother Barbara Pewterschmidt.
 Borstein has been part of the main voice cast from the beginning of the series including the pilot, and has voiced Lois from the start.

 "I was doing this character in a stage show, so I brought that over, which was very slow... that was based on my cousin in Long Island and Seth said that 'It would be a four hour show if you talked at that pace so could you make it quicker and raise it?'.

 "Over the years you can notice that it started lower and slower and it's gotten higher and higher and quicker and quicker."

 — Alex Borstein, on Lois Griffin's Origins, Interview with IGN.

-At the time when Family Guy was being developed, Borstein was working in the sketch comedy, MADtv.
+At the time when Family Guy was being developed, Borstein was working in the sketch comedy series, MADtv.
 She was asked to audition by a member of the MADtv staff who was helping MacFarlane develop the show.
 She had not met MacFarlane or seen any artwork and said it was "really sight unseen".
 At the time, she was doing a stage show in Los Angeles, in which she played a redhead mother, whose voice she had based on one of her cousins from Long Island, New York.
 She took the voice of the character to the set and used it for Lois.
 The voice was originally slower; when MacFarlane heard it, he asked her to make it faster and higher.
 Borstein has noted that the voice of Lois has been changing from the slower original voice to the quicker up tempo voice of the present episodes.

 There have been rare occasions where Borstein does not voice Lois, such as in the episode "Road to the Multiverse", where Lois is instead voiced by Japanese actress Kei Ogawa, who was required for a scene where everything in the world was Japanese (she also did the voice of Meg for the scene).